Rishabh705/Building-Simulation/README.md

-# Building-Simulation
+# Building Simulation
-In this project we are trying to simulate a building through concepts of OOP.
+`In this project we simulate a building using concepts of object-oriented programming with commands.`

-Inside the building, a customer is able to park his/her vehicle, view,checkin and checkout a flat, enjoy a game and read books in the library inside building.
+`Inside the building, a customer is able to park his/her vehicle, view, checkin and checkout a flat, enjoy a game and read books in the library inside building.`

-This repo contains 6 files in which 5 are header files and 1 is driver file.
+This repository currently contains 6 files in which 5 are header files and 1 is driver file.

+You can view the UML for each of the classes used near the end of this file.

-Description of files are :
+_Description of files are given below :_-

-## a. flat.h
+## 1. flat.h

 This file handles all operations related to Flats in building.
 It contains one class with members as follows :